 Who Gets MS?

 The distribution of this disease is not totally random.
-On average, with relapsing forms of MS, women are three times more likely than men to develop this disorder.
-However, with the primary-progressive form, genders are more equally divided.
+On average, women are three times more likely than men to develop relapsing forms of MS. However, with the primary-progressive form, genders are more equally divided.
+More information is provided on the different types of MS in the next section of this booklet.

 Geographically, people who live farther from the equator (in more temperate climates) have a higher risk of developing MS than people living in hotter areas near the equator, or in very cold areas near the north or south poles.
-Individuals living beyond the 40-degree mark north or south of the equator are far more likely to develop MS, and this is especially true for people in North America, Europe, and southern Australia.
-The degree of risk associated with where someone lives as a child will remain throughout his or her life.
+Individuals living beyond the 40-degree mark north or south of the equator are far more likely to develop MS, and this is especially true for people in North America, Europe, and Southern Australia.

 African Americans and Asians tend to have more symptoms at the time of diagnosis, which are usually limited to the optic nerves and spinal cord, and this is termed “opticospinal MS.” This means that African Americans and Asians may experience more problems with vision and mobility, versus other common MS symptoms.